fatimagama20/naturalcosmetics_m4/README.md

 * ## Design
   * ### Colour Scheme

-    I have chosen to use the blue and white as the main colour, alongside grey and black, as well as using the accent colours red and light green.
+    I have chosen to use the black and and white as the main colour
-    Red is used as a warning colour on buttons used for deletion.
-Green accent is used for the edit button to easily differentiate the buttons.

-    * Card colour - #03a9f4
+    * Background colour - #555
+    * Button - # White
+    * Outline - #fff
-    * Delete button - #888e5f
+    * Skincare section - #darkolivegreen
-    * Edit button - #F44336
+    * Input name placeholder - #aab7c4
-    * Text colour - #fff
+    * Inner content - #6c757d

   * ### Typography

-    * Default fonts is used throughtout the website.
-I haven't use google fonts
+    * Font-family : Lato

   * ### Imagery
     * On the Homepage, I have used a professionally presented food image to suit the purpose of the website, which is providing a good impression for the visitors.